Male birth control pill may soon be a reality, researchers say

 Researchers say a new birth control pill for men appears to be safe, effective and may soon become a reality.

-It's called called dimethandrolone undecanoate, or DMAU and would be taken daily just like the female pill.
+It's called dimethandrolone undecanoate, or DMAU and would be taken daily just like the female pill.

 The study's senior investigator, Stephanie Page, M.D., PhD, professor of medicine at the University of Washington is calling it a major step forward in the development of a once-daily "male pill."